pooja1515/heartcare/README.md

-Heart Disease Prediction  with the help of KNN,SVM etc. with  web UI on Streamlit Link:- https://heartcare-disease-prediction.streamlit.app
+Heart Disease Prediction  with the help of KNN,SVM etc. with  web UI  Deployed on Streamlit Cloud Link:- https://heartcare-disease-prediction.streamlit.app